Car Insurance FAQs

 Is a three-door car cheaper to insure?

-The number of car doors on your vehicle doesn’t necessarily have a direct impact on your insurance premiums.
-There, however, are a number of other factors that do affect the cost of your car insurance premiums.
-Some of these factors include your car’s make, model, and your claims history.
-Depending on these factors, a three-door car, for instance, may be cheaper to insure than a five-door – or vice versa.
+The number of doors on your vehicle doesn’t necessarily have a direct impact on your insurance premiums.
+There, however, are a number of other factors that do affect the costs, including your car’s make, model and your claims history.
+Depending on these factors, a three-door car may be cheaper to insure than a five-door – or vice versa.

 Are hybrid cars more expensive to insure?